S3Jensen/iRET/README.md

 Patrick Toomey (keychain_dumper @patricktoomey)
 All those members on irc.saurik.com #theos channel for their assistance.

-For questions feel free to contact me at sjensen@veracode.com.
+For questions feel free to contact me on Twitter at @S3Jensen.
-Please include subject line “iRET - Feedback”.